-We're fortunate enough to have a huge network of attorneys we work with, who handle everything from patent filings to tax advice.
-This post is adapted from a PSA from our California employment cohort Carter Fries, who distributed this guest blog post by Tyler M. Paetkau at Hartnett, Smith & Paetkau.
-If you're not aware, California is probably the most employee-protective State in the US, so if you have any work in California we'd highly recommend getting some counsel on your employment/freelance practices there.
+We're fortunate enough to have a huge network of attorneys that we trust, who handle everything from patent filings to complicated tax issues.
+This post is adapted from a public service announcement from our California employment cohort Carter Fries, who distributed this guest blog post by Tyler M. Paetkau at Hartnett, Smith & Paetkau.
+California is probably the most employee-protective State in the US, so if you have any work in California, it would be a very good idea to get counsel on your employment/freelance practices there.

 Here are a few changes you may want to make to your NDAs with California staff (the second one actually applies nationwide!):